Online Feedback Optimization for Monotone Systems without Timescale Separation: Sufficient conditions

-The previous corollary should only serve as an illustration, and it can be generalized (e.g., to separable non quadratic $\Phi_u(u)$); see also \Cref{sec:numerics}.
+The previous corollary should only serve as an illustration, and it can be generalized (e.g., to separable non quadratic $\Phi_u(u)$); see also Section~\ref{sec:numerics}.

-\begin{remark} The conditions in \Cref{asm:core}(ii) and (iii) can always be enforced.
-In fact, due to monotonicity and the compactness of $\mathcal U$, if the initial condition $x_0$ is contained in a bounded set, we can infer that all the possible trajectories (independently of $u \in \mathcal U$!) of the plant \eqref{eq:plant} are contained in a bounded set $\mathcal{X}$ (see the proof of \Cref{prop:wellposedness}).
+\begin{remark} Under Assumptions~\ref{asm:plant}, \ref{asm:cost}, \ref{asm:monotone}, the conditions in Assumption~\ref{asm:core}(ii) and (iii) can always be enforced.
+In fact, due to monotonicity and the compactness of $\mathcal U$, if the initial condition $x_0$ is contained in a bounded set, we can infer that all the possible trajectories (independently of $u \in \mathcal U$) of the plant \eqref{eq:plant} are contained in a bounded set $\mathcal{X}$ (see the proof of Proposition~\ref{prop:wellposedness} in Appendix~\ref{app:proofpropWellposedness}).
 On the compact sets $\mathcal{U}$ and $\operatorname{cl}(\mathcal{X})$, by continuity of the involved functions: